coffeecupcoding/tprt/README.rst

 by users even if regex entries are not allowed: it would be easy to render the greylisting policy ineffective with a few well-chosen entries.

-The file examples.whitelist has a complete list of entry types as they would appear in a file.
+The file examples/whitelist has a complete list of entry types as they would appear in a file.
 There is a tool (wl_importer.py) that can be used to import a file into a redis dataase.